nicabee/ExpenseTracker/README.md

 - View expenses (All or by category)
 - Edit profile information
 - Set available balance to be spent
+- See your expenses history including those that were deleted

 ## Project Status